Cambodian genocide: Internal purges

 In 1978, in order to purge the Eastern Military Zone of those he perceived to have been contaminated by the Vietnamese, Pol Pot ordered military units from the Southwest Zone to move into eastern Kampuchea and eliminate the "hidden traitors".
 Unable to withstand an attack from the Kampuchea Government, So Phim committed suicide while his deputy Heng Samrin defected to Vietnam.
 The series of massacres in the Eastern Zone were the most serious of all of the massacres which took place during the Pol Pot regime's genocide.
-It was described as a "massive and indiscriminate purges of party, army and people alike."

 Use of children

 The Khmer Rouge exploited thousands of desensitized, conscripted children in their early teens to commit mass murder and other atrocities during and after the genocide.
 The indoctrinated children were taught to follow any order without hesitation.

 The organization continued to use children extensively until at least 1998, often forcibly recruiting them.
 During this period, the children were deployed mainly in unpaid support roles, such as ammunition-carriers, and also as combatants.
-Many children had fled the Khmer Rouge without a means to feed themselves, and believed that joining the government forces would enable them to survive, although local commanders frequently denied them any pay.
+Many children had fled the Khmer Rouge without a means to feed themselves and believed that joining the government forces would enable them to survive, although local commanders frequently denied them any pay.